BeepBo0p/kaffeDB_github/README.md

 To use the app you need to log in using a pre-registered valid user.
 Because the app was written under tight time-constraints it does not include the option to register a new account except for executing raw queries against the database.
 Passwords are also stored as raw text strings which is obviously a major major limitation, but I refer again to the tight schedule.

 One valid user is:
-Email: henrik@gmail.com
+- Email: henrik@gmail.com
-Password: veldigsikkertpassord123
+- Password: veldigsikkertpassord123

-Because of time-constraints the database includes no password-hashing etc., so the security is minimal/nonexistent.
+Because of a lack of security specifications and time-constraints, the database includes no password-hashing etc., so the security is minimal/nonexistent.
-We found this acceptable as there were no security constraints specified in the user-stories other than an implicit association between entered data and a user.
+As this is primarily an exercise in applying SQL and absolutely not a serious production ready database, this is acceptable.
 A valid user can be found by looking through the database with a database-viewer tool or reading through the `users` list in `load_into_db.py`
 Until valid login credentials have been entered, the application should inform you what error you have commited with your input, and then reprompt you to ented valid credentials.

 You should now be faced with a menu.
 Use the up/down arrows on your keyboard to navigate, then enter to select an option.
 This should bring you to a similar menu or prompt you for text input, depending on which sub-menu you enter.
 When presented with query results you should be able to look at the table until a keyboard-interrupt is provided.